How to Start Your Career in Human Resources

 - An ability to resolve conflicts

 These are all aspects of who you are and your work history that employers look for when hiring for HR jobs.
 So, when crafting your resume, tailor it to highlight how these skills can help an organization reach its overall objectives and make its employees happ

 Advance your career with The University of Scranton

 Reviewing your resume also offers the opportunity to identify and acknowledge any potential areas of weakness.
 Looking at HR job descriptions gives you a great sense of what employers are looking for now.
 If you fall short in a particular area or competency, seek out ways to gain or build these skills:

 - Learn About Relationships

-Volunteer — Being altruistic looks good on a resume, yes, but if that’s the only reason you are volunteering, don’t.
+Volunteer — Being altruistic looks good on an HR resume, yes, but if that’s the only reason you are volunteering, don’t.
+If volunteering is something you have a genuine passion for, HR is a good career path for you.
 Helping out, as it relates to human resources, accomplishes several things.